Garrett County Local Management Board

 https://mygarrettcounty.com/groups/local-management-board/

 Percent of vendors who reported an understanding of R/ED principles after participating in training and education opportunities.
-(As Applicable) Active Increase LMB 63 1 1 2 3 1 2
+(As Applicable) Archived Increase LMB 63 1 1 2 3 1 2

 Percent of community members who reported an understanding of R/ED principles after participating in training and education opportunities.
-(As Applicable) Active Increase LMB 11 11 2 2 3 1
+(As Applicable) Archived Increase LMB 11 11 2 2 3 1

 Percent of staff and board members who reported an understanding of ACEs and TIPs principles after participating in training and education opportunities.
-(As Applicable) Active Increase LMB 20405 20405 20405 20129 20129
+(As Applicable) Archived Increase LMB 20405 20405 20405 20129 20129

 Percent of vendors who reported an understanding of ACEs and TIPs principles after participating in training and education opportunities.
-(As Applicable) Active Increase LMB 2 2 2 3
+(As Applicable) Archived Increase LMB 2 2 2 3

 Percent of community members who reported an understanding of ACEs and TIPs principles after participating in training and education opportunities.
-(As Applicable) Active Increase LMB 11 11 11 11 13
+(As Applicable) Archived Increase LMB 11 11 11 11 13

 Data Narrative